schuhva/Music-Generation/doc/releases/2.08/Base_01.rst

         pattern = np.delete(pattern, np.argwhere(pattern[:,0] >= melody_len) ,0)     # remove if end is 0 bars
         return pattern

-**tune\_V:** \
+**tune\_V:**

-* A Ending Chord change is defined.
-It replaces the normal pattern at the end. \
+-  A Ending Chord change is defined.
+It replaces the normal pattern at the end.
-* the first voice has a diffrent pattern.
+-  the first voice has a different pattern.
 It plays on the Blues scale.
-* Three Piano voices play in a range of an octave and generete together the chords of the extended Blues scheme
+-  Three Piano voices play in a range of an octave and generate together the chords of the extended Blues scheme

 .. code:: python3